zolagonano/a-ninjas-handbook/src/chapter_2.md

 Sometimes you need privacy and security to avoid censorship, whether it's applied by a government, a platform like Twitter, or a Matrix server administrator.
 Most of us, including myself, hate censorship.
 Censorship holds society back from growth; it's like shutting off innovation, creativity, and new ideas.
 It is typically applied by those who need to protect their empires by force because they themselves know how wrong they are.

 In this scenario, privacy tools like VPNs, proxies, encrypted DNS, and Tor can help you bypass censorship.
 Privacy-friendly platforms like Mastodon, which allow you to host them yourself, enable you to freely express your thoughts without someone like Elon Musk getting mad at you.

+---

+These were some of the common threats and common ways to design your threat model based on.
+It can vary based on your very unique situation; you need to address your own personal needs when it comes to threat modeling.
+But it's not something you should skip; otherwise, you would be lost, wasting time and energy on things you don't need.
+That's how I started my privacy journey—I didn't design a threat model.
+Instead, I tried to make myself bulletproof from every possible attack and ended up wasting a year of my life.
+I also gave myself long-lasting anxiety and paranoia for no reason, all because I didn't plan out who I'm protecting my data from.

+That's it for this chapter.
+In the next one, I'll cover operational security, which I find to be not technical yet one of the most important aspects of privacy and anonymity online.
+Operational security, or OpSec, is about preventing sensitive data from getting into the wrong hands.